 ► I reset SMC.
 I unplugged, held the power button, released and plugged back.

 ► I was able to boot into recovery mode (command+option+R) to open the disk utility.
 I checked the hard drive with the first-aid application and, fortunately, no errors were found.

-Another question popped in my head: why hadn’t I backed up the computer in the last two months?
+Another question popped into my head: why hadn’t I backed up the computer in the last two months?
 I couldn’t accept that it was more than likely that I’d lose some of my files.
-No matter the outcome, I had learnt some valuable lessons.
-Still, I was in panic due to the real possibility of missing a deadline.
+No matter the outcome, I had learned some valuable lessons.
+Still, I was in panic mode due to the real possibility of missing a deadline.

 I still had one last question: if not all of it, could I recover part of the hard drive before I replaced it with an older version of itself?
 Thank goodness I asked.
 I was told how to do it: